artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 categories: [pairing, culture]
 ---

-Why pair program?
-As new engineers join Artsy, we've been experimenting with different programming cultures - Yuki came from Pivotal Labs where they have a strong pair programming culture and introduced it at Artsy - it's been about a year and a half and we're all really loving the changes he's introduced.
+_Why pair program?
+As new engineers join Artsy, we've been experimenting with different programming cultures - Yuki came from Pivotal Labs where they have a strong pair programming culture and introduced it at Artsy - it's been about a year and a half and we're all really loving the changes he's introduced._

-I asked Yuki if he'd pair program with me on a blog, post on Pair Programming, and this is it.
-So, we're going to dive into what pair programming is, why you should do it, what are good mental models to think about, the techniques you can use to make it work, what hardware you might need and how Yuki persuaded so many of us to start doing it more often.
+_I asked Yuki if he'd pair program with me on a blog, post on Pair Programming, and this is it.
+He's going to dive into what pair programming is, why you should do it, what are good mental models to think about, the techniques you can use to make it work, what hardware you might need and how Yuki persuaded so many of us to start doing it more often._

+&mdash; Orta

 <!-- more -->